The Link Between Family Mental Health And Cultural Identity

 Support options

 If a person is struggling with their cultural identity or any type of identity, therapy with a mental health professional is one option to help them figure out their personal identity.
 However, some people may face barriers to receiving in-person treatment, such as financial challenges or a lack of ability to travel to appointments.
-In these cases, online therapy platforms like BetterHelp may be more accessible.
+In these cases, online therapy platforms like BetterHelp may be more available.

 Remote therapy allows clients to work through identity-related issues from the comfort of their home or any location with internet.
 In addition, online therapy allows clients to choose a session time that works for them, including outside of standard business hours.
 On some platforms, clients can decide whether they’d prefer to work with an LGBTQ+ or BIPOC therapist.